rikez/teravoz-challenge/README.md

 ## Task 2 - Ashamed of

 It is the application I sent you attached to e-mail as well.
 I feel ashamed of that because of the code quality, the lack of documentation, patterns,and everything.
 It is my mom's website.
-As a consequence it is in my queue of demands for refactorinng.
+As a consequence it is in my queue of demands for refactoring.

 There is another application I feel ashamed of.
 It is an internal tool at Crescimentum.
 It is currently working, however, I can't maintain that due to the poor documentation and lack of understanding of what I did.
 As a consequence it is almost refactored (not in production yet).
 It uses AngularJS(1) and NodeJS, check an example at http://app.crescimentum.com.br/#/inscricao/Fundamentos/LF-FL---32.